Cassandra by Kathryn Gossow

 And yet, here I am having written a book about the prophetess Cassandra.

 In Greek Mythology, Cassandra was a princess of Troy.
 The God Apollo fell in love – or lust with her and promised her the gift of prophecy if she gave herself to him.
 She reneged and he cursed that no one would ever believe her predictions.
-Things do not go well for the princess prophetess.
+Things do not go well for the prophetess.

 My Cassandra lives in Queensland in the 1980’s.
 She’s a farmer’s daughter.
 She has a brother who can predict the weather.
-Her only friend and confidant is Athena who lives up the hill with her artist father.
+Her only friend is Athena who lives up the hill with her artist father.
 The gift of prophecy does not go well for my Cassandra either.

 The heart of Cassandra’s is the torment of knowing the future.
 What do you do about it?
 Can you change it?
 How do you warn the people you love?
 Can you save them?
 This is why I will never let anyone ever read my Tarot.